Different ways of traveling to your destination – popular and unexpected

 Cons

-Different ways of traveling that you probably haven’t thought of
+Different ways of travelling that you probably haven’t thought of

-Now that we’ve covered the usual different ways of traveling, let’s check out some more unusual ones.
+Now that we’ve covered the usual different ways of travelling, let’s check out some more unusual ones.

 Yes, it’s not just the usual ferries and cruises that you can take.
 It’s actually possible to travel by cargo ships.
-There are not a lot of passengers aboard and even less amenities available, but it’s a very different way of traveling that is rather affordable.
+There are not a lot of passengers aboard and even fewer amenities available, but it’s a very different way of travelling that is rather affordable.

 Of course, it would take a loooot of time to travel extensively, but if you’re up to it, it would definitely make an amazing story and it would be an amazing memory.